Kaitlyn Nelson, LCSW, RYT-200

 I went on to earn a Masters in Social Work from San Diego State University in 2014.
 While in graduate school, I interned at North County Lifeline in the Educationally Related Mental Health Services Program providing school-based therapy and skills groups for neurodiverse elementary and middle school students.
 My second year internship was at Sharp Memorial Hospital in the outpatient oncology unit.
 Post-graduation, I continued to work for Sharp, rotating the inpatient floors.
 I also worked for a local hospice as a Medical Social Worker and Bereavement Counselor.
 From January 2015 to April 2022, I worked for Angels Foster Family Network in a number of capacities including as a Clinical Case Manager and a SAFE Home Study Evaluator/Supervisor in which I supported families who were fostering children ages birth to 5, completed home study assessments for families who wish to foster, and supervised clinical staff.
+After leaving Angels, I started my private practice in May 2022.
+I am a Level 1 and 2 EFT / Tapping Practitioner currently pursuing certification through the Association of Comprehensive Energy Psychology.
 I continue to volunteer for Comfort Zone Camp as a Healing Circle Leader.

 In 2017, I met my licensing requirements and sat for the board exam, becoming a Licensed Clinical Social Worker (LCSW).
 After over 10 years into the practice of yoga, I attended a 200-hour Yoga Teacher Training at Pilgrimage of the Heart in fall 2020 to learn to inspire others in their healing journeys.
 I will be forever grateful to my beloved teachers, Lauren McLaren and Jamie Lee, as well as my mentor Sydney Cohen, who taught me about self-compassion, taking risks, having a sense of humor, and living a holistic life.